anushanesargi/CV/README.md

 **XML Content Editor - Pronet Informatix (August 2013 – May 2014) - Bangalore, India
   Responsibilities:**
-  - The very first job of my life where I did E-publishing, Scripting publication content using XMLHTML, Styling the e-books using CSS.
-As a new comer we were made to perform under tight deadlines which made me quick and efficient.
+  - The very first job of my life where I did E-publishing, Scripting publication content using XML, HTML, Styling the e-books using CSS.
+As freshers we were made to perform under tight deadlines which made me quick and efficient.

 ## Hobbies